zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 the session can go south fast.

 #### Things to Watch For
-A motive mismatch is often revealed by an lack of momentum.
+A motive mismatch is often revealed by a lack of momentum.
 Frequent starts and stops on your task, failures to come to agreement on what to do next, or a building disinterest in continuing the pairing session are all indicators that you may be experiencing a motive mismatch.